-A web shell is a piece of code written to get control over a web server.
-It is helpful for post-exploitation attacks.
-We can use a web shell to maintain access to the server.
-There are various types of shells.
-Some are designed to work with PHP environments while others work on an ASP server.
-Some web shells provide a reverse connection while others give a bind connection.
+A web shell is a type of code that hackers use to gain control over a web server.
+It is particularly useful for post-exploitation attacks, and there are various types of web shells available.
+Some of them work with PHP environments, while others work on ASP servers.
+Additionally, some web shells provide a reverse connection, while others offer a bind connection.

 define('PASSWORD', 'f8b60df48fae35dfa126a1b6ccc3ceed');